Final Fantasy: Other media

-Other media

-Several video games in the series have either been adapted into or have had spin-offs in the form of manga and novels.
+Several video games in the series have either been adapted into or had spin-offs in other media.
 The first was the novelization of Final Fantasy II in 1989, which was followed by a manga adaptation of Final Fantasy III in 1992.
-Later years have seen an increase in the number of non-video game adaptations and spin-offs.
-Final Fantasy: The Spirits Within has been adapted into a novel, the spin-off game Final Fantasy Crystal Chronicles has been adapted into a manga, and Final Fantasy XI had a novel and manga set in its continuity.
-Seven novellas based on the Final Fantasy VII universe have also been released.
+Later years have seen an increase in the number of adaptations and spin-offs outside video games.
+Final Fantasy: The Spirits Within has been adapted into a novel, Crystal Chronicles has been adapted into a manga, and Final Fantasy XI has a novel and manga set in its continuity.
+Square Enix released seven novellas based on the Final Fantasy VII universe.
 The Final Fantasy: Unlimited story was partially continued in novels and a manga after the anime series ended.
-The Final Fantasy X and XIII series have also had novellas and audio dramas released.
+The Final Fantasy XIII series has also been expanded with novellas.
 Final Fantasy Tactics Advance has been adapted into a radio drama, and Final Fantasy: Unlimited has received a radio drama sequel.

+Square Enix has published companion books, known as Ultimania in Japan, for the individual games.

+Many of the soundtracks have been released for sale.
+Numerous companion books, which often provide in-depth game information, have been published.
+Square published them in Japan as Ultimania books.
 A trading card game named Final Fantasy Trading Card Game is produced by Square Enix and Hobby Japan, first released Japan in 2012 with an English version in 2016.
 The game has been compared to Magic: the Gathering, and a tournament circuit for the game also takes place.
+In 2025, Wizards of the Coast released sets based on Final Fantasy—encompassing every mainline entry at the time—for Magic: The Gathering as part of its Universes Beyond collaborations.

 Common elements

 Although most Final Fantasy installments are independent, many gameplay elements recur throughout the series.
 Most games contain elements of fantasy and science fiction and feature recycled names often inspired from various cultures' history, languages and mythology, including Asian, European, and Middle-Eastern.
-Examples include weapon names like Excalibur and Masamune—derived from Arthurian legend and the Japanese swordsmith Masamune respectively—as well as the spell names Holy, Meteor, and Ultima.
+Examples include weapon names like Excalibur and Masamune—derived from Arthurian legend and the Japanese swordsmith Masamune, respectively—as well as the spell names Holy, Meteor, and Ultima.
 Beginning with Final Fantasy IV, the main series adopted its current logo style that features the same typeface and an emblem designed by Japanese artist Yoshitaka Amano.
 The emblem relates to a game's plot and typically portrays a character or object in the story.
-Subsequent remakes of the first three games have replaced the previous logos with ones similar to the rest of the series.
+Subsequent remakes of the first three games have replaced the original logos with ones in the current style.